wyattscarpenter/gyatt/readme.md

 Once you have gyatt on your system, in whatever location you want it to live, you can run `. ./install_pwd_to_git.sh` in this folder, which basically does the following with the current working directory (the value of `$PWD`):

 * `git config --global include.path /path/to/folder/gyatt.gitconfig` to enable it globally, where /path/to/folder/gyatt.gitconfig should probably be the absolute, fully-qualified path of the gyatt.gitconfig (because otherwise it will be considered as a relative path relative to the global .gitconfig file that includes the line, which is probably wrong).
 You should also add the gyatt folder to PATH.
+  * This is also what gyatt-bless does.
+If the relevant folder is already in your PATH, you can just run the gyatt-bless command.

   * For example, my commands were `git config --global include.path C:\Users\wyatt\files\gits\wyattscarpenter\gyatt\gyatt.gitconfig` and (on WSL) `git config --global include.path /mnt/c/Users/wyatt/files/gits/wyattscarpenter/gyatt/gyatt.gitconfig`.
 On regular linux it's probably something like `git config --global include.path /home/you/bin/gyatt` or something.
 (I also don't remember if git config does tilde-expansion.)